strangetom/ingredient-parser/README.md

 to install the pre-commit hooks.

+Please target the **develop** branch for pull requests.
+The main branch is used for stable releases and hotfixes only.

 There is a simple web app for testing the parser with ingredient sentences and showing the parsed output.
 To run the web app, run the command

 ```bash